Tool 1 - Use Self-Compassion for Stressful Moments

 Shift from self-criticism to kindness

-• Term 4 often amplifies perfectionism and our own Inner Critic.
-Self-Compassion Theory (Kristin Neff) highlights that speaking kindly to ourselves improves resilience and motivation.
+• Self-Compassion Theory (Kristin Neff) highlights that speaking kindly to ourselves improves resilience and motivation.

 • Sometimes standards are set so high they are impossible to reach.
 This is especially true during stressful moments such as exams.